brianhouse/art_and_code/README.md

 The version of this syllabus posted online will be updated periodically and is the definitive version.
 It is your responsibility to consult it and stay up-to-date.

 ### Laptop Use
-Work for this course should be done on a personal laptop—recent hardware and MacOS is preferred.
+Work for this course should be done on a personal laptop—recent hardware and MacOS is preferred (Windows and Linux are also fine; Chromebooks will not work).
 If you do not have access to a laptop, email me and we will make arrangements for you to borrow a machine.

 ### Open Studio
 All students must complete their own work but are encouraged to help each other.
 To facilitate collective learning, students are encouraged to work in Fields 205.